Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
-    * create the directories r/e/c/u/r/s/i/o/n recursivly
+    * Create the directories r/e/c/u/r/s/i/o/n recursivly
-    * create an empty file at the end named recurison
+    * Create an empty file at the end named recurison
-    * copy all these directories and file into a new directory call p
+    * Copy all these directories and file into a new directory call p
-    * recursivly delete the original file tree
+    * Recursivly delete the original file tree
-    * list the new file tree recursivly
+    * List the new file tree recursivly

-    Useful commands that may help you out: ls, cd, mv, cp, >, rm, mkdir, man, whatis,
+    Useful commands that may help you out: ls, cd, mv, cp, >, rm, mkdir, man, whatis

 ## 3. Internet Expressway

         This puzzle consists of interacting with data through the internet.

     Your goal is to find any number of one line commands that will:
     * print the additions and deletions (diff) between the uah wiki and the old uah wiki WITHOUT creating any files
     * download the zip of this repo

     Links :
     (https://en.wikipedia.org/wiki/University_of_Alabama_in_Huntsville)